Quotation Request

 • 01 — Sequential number: distinguishes materials within the same group

 All stainless steel material numbers in vessel construction start with 1.4... – the last two digits differentiate the exact alloy variant.
-For daily work, it is important to know: 1.4301 and 1.4307 are both V2A steels, 1.4401 and 1.4404 are both V4A – each with minor differences in carbon content and corrosion resistance.
+For daily work, it is important to know: 1.4301 and 1.4307 are both chromium-nickel steels of the V2A group, 1.4401 and 1.4404 are both V4A – each with minor differences in carbon content and corrosion resistance.

 V2A vs V4A: What Is the Key Difference?